-Second source standards are used in many methods for organics and their primary purpose has always been to verify the identification and purity of the primary standard.1 Method 608.3 uses a second source standard for this purpose.
+Second source standards are used in many methods for organics and their primary purpose has always been to verify the identification and purity of the primary standard.
+Method 608.3 uses a second source standard for this purpose.
 It is defined in the Reagents section of the method and used to verify the initial calibration.
 Methods 624.1 and 625.1 do not take this approach.
-Second source standard is not defined or listed in the Reagents section of each method, and rather than using this standard to verify the initial calibration, it is later equated with a laboratory control sample (Method 624.1) or a calibration check standard (Method 625.1) and is not used to verify the initial calibration, but instead is used as a daily calibration check.
+Second source standard to verify the initial calibration, it is later equated with a laboratory control sample (Method 624.1) or a calibration check standard (Method 625.1) and is not used to verify the initial calibration, but instead is used as a daily calibration check.
 This is not the intent of a second source standard.
 Additional error can be brought into the analytical system because it is a different source and the calibration standards were prepared independently.
 These methods need to differentiate between a second source calibration check.